Getting to and around the Cotswolds

 The Explore the Cotswolds by Public Transport Guide and online timetables are an invaluable information resource to traveling around the Cotswolds by bus and train.
 Produced by the Cotswolds Conservation Board, the guide includes taster walks and cycle rides, attractions and places to visit as well as online routes and timetables.

 To view the online timetables, click on the links below

-This one-day or three-day travel ticket will help you save money while you enjoy the best that the Cotswolds has to offer.
+This one-day travel ticket will help you save money while you enjoy the best that the Cotswolds has to offer.

 The Cotswolds are at the heart of the British Rail network with main line trains to the Cotswolds from London, the Midlands and the North and the South West of England.
 There are main line railway stations at Bath, Cam and Dursley, Cheltenham, Gloucester, Kemble (serving Cirencester), Moreton-in-Marsh, Stroud, Charlbury, Kingham and Oxford.